-See Berlekamp's book [2000] for more problems about this popular children's (and adults') game and see also WW, pp. 541-584; LIP, pp. 21-28, 260.
+See Berlekamp's book [2000] for more problems about this popular children's (and adults') game (see also WW, pp. 541-584; LIP, pp. 21-28, 260).

-C2 (25).
-Extend the analysis of the Conway-Paterson game of Sprouts in either the normal or misère form.
+C2.
+(25) Sprouts.
+Extend the analysis of this Conway-Paterson game in either the normal or misère form.
 (WW, pp. 564-568).

-[A move joins two spots, or a spot to itself by a curve which doesn't meet any other spot or previously drawn curve.
+(A move joins two spots, or a spot to itself by a curve which doesn't meet any other spot or previously drawn curve.
 When a curve is drawn, a new spot must be placed on it.
-The valence of any spot must not exceed three.]
+The valence of any spot must not exceed three.)

-C3 (26).
-Extend the analysis of Sylver Coinage (WW, 575-597).
+C3.
+(26) Sylver coinage.
+(WW, pp. 575-597): Extend the analysis.

-[Players alternately name different positive integers, but may not name a number which is the sum of previously named ones, with repetitions allowed.
-Whoever names 1 loses.]
-Sicherman [2002] contains recent information.
+(Players alternately name distinct positive integers, but may not name a number which is a sum, with repetitions allowed, of previously named integers.
+Whoever names 1 loses.)
+Sicherman [2002] contains the most recent information.

-C4 (28).
-Extend Úlehla's or Berlekamp's analysis of von Neumann's game from directed forests to directed acyclic graphs (WW, 570-572; Úlehla [1980]).
+C4.
+(28) Extend Úlehla's or Berlekamp's analysis of von Neumann's Game from directed forests to directed acyclic graphs (WW, pp. 570-572; Úlehla [1980]).

-[Von Neumann's game, or Hackendot, is played on one or more rooted trees.
+(Von Neumann's game, or Hackendot, is played on one or more rooted trees.
 The roots induce a direction, towards the root, on each edge.
 A move is to delete a node, together with all nodes on the path to the root, and all edges incident with those nodes.
-Any remaining subtrees are rooted by the nodes that were adjacent to deleted nodes.]
+Any remaining subtrees are rooted by the nodes that were adjacent to deleted nodes.)

-C5 (43).
-Inverting Hackenbush.
-Thea van Roode has written a thesis [15] investigating both this and Reversing Hackenbush, but there is plenty of room for further analysis of both games.
+C5.
+(43) Inverting Hackenbush.
+Thea van Roode has written a thesis [24] investigating both this and Reversing Hackenbush, but there is plenty of room for further analysis of both games.

 In Inverting Hackenbush, when a player deletes an edge from a component, the remainder of the component is replanted with the new root being the pruning point of the deleted edge.
 In Reversing Hackenbush, the colors of the edges are all changed after each deletion.
-Both games are hot, in contrast to Blue-Red

-Hackenbush (WW, pp. 1-7; LIP, pp. 82, 88, 111-112, 212, 266) which is cold, and Green Hackenbush (WW, pp. 189-196), which is tepid.
+Both games are hot, in contrast to Blue-Red Hackenbush (WW, pp. 1-7; LIP, pp. 82, 88, 111-112, 212, 266) which is cold, and Green Hackenbush (WW, pp. 189-196), which is tepid.

-C6 (42).
-Beanstalk and Beans-Don't-Talk are games invented respectively by John Isbell and John Conway.
+C6.
+(42) Beanstalk and Beans-Don't-Talk are games invented respectively by John Isbell and John Conway.
 See Guy [1986].
 Beanstalk is played between Jack and the Giant.
-The Giant chooses a positive integer, $n_0$ .
-Then J. and G. play alternately $n_1, n_2, n_3, \ldots$ according to the rule $n{i+1} = n_i/2$ if $n_i$ is even, $= 3n_i \pm 1$ if $n_i$ is odd; i.e. if $n_i$ is even, there's only one option, while if $n_i$ is odd there are just two.
+The Giant chooses a positive integer, n_0 .
+Then Jack and the Giant play alternately n_1, n_2, n_3, \ldots , according to the rule that is, if n_i is even, there's only one option, while if n_i is odd there are just two.
 The winner is the person moving to 1.